nark/magicbox/README.md

 With the `rake db:seed` command executed earlier, some presets has been populated into the database already.

-### GPIO setup

-The GPIO setup can be a little tricky because you have to carefully track what GPIO pin of the Raspberry Pi is used and for what device.

-Magicbox provides a deatiled view of your GPIO pins and attached devices at [http://localhost:3000/admin/dashboard/gpio](http://localhost:3000/admin/dashboard/gpio) to help you fix potential issues.

 ### Rooms

+Rooms represent your growing space.
+You can create and manage several rooms, and for each one define a set of devices and associated scenarios to orchetrate them.

+The room also host your grow subjects (e.i. plants).
+You can move your subjects from room to room without effort.

 ### Devices

+#### Device Types

+Magicbox supports a known range of device types, as `light`, `extractor`, `fan`, `sensor`, etc. to help you identifying them and organizing your scenarios.

+A device is attached to a room, identified with a `Name` in the database and by its GPIO pin number at the hardware level.

+#### GPIO setup

+The GPIO setup of devices can be a little tricky because you have to carefully track what GPIO pin of the Raspberry Pi is used and for what device.

+Also it can be different

+Magicbox provides a deatiled view of your GPIO pins and attached devices at [http://localhost:3000/admin/dashboard/gpio](http://localhost:3000/admin/dashboard/gpio) to help you fix potential issues.

 ### Grows